Quirk SUEP: Signal and background simulation

 \section{Signal and background simulation}

-Assuming $pp$ collisions at 13~\TeV\ center-of-mass energy, the MG5\_aMCatNLO 3.4.2 ~\cite{Alwall:2014hca} MC generator was used to generate the signal and background events, together with Pythia 8.2~\cite{Sjostrand:2014zea} for parton shower, hadronization and the underlying event from multiple parton interaction (MPI).
+Assuming $pp$ collisions at 13~\TeV\ center-of-mass energy, the \textsc{MG5\_aMCatNLO} 3.4.2 ~\cite{Alwall:2014hca} MC generator was used to generate the signal and background events, together with \textsc{Pythia} 8.2~\cite{Sjostrand:2014zea} for parton shower, hadronization and the underlying event from multiple parton interaction (MPI).
 The NNPDF23 set~\cite{Ball:2012cx} was used.
-No pile-up events were added, as the simplifying assumption is made that the track$-$vertex association reduces the contribution from pileup tracks significantly~\cite{ATLAS:2022ctr,ATLAS-CONF-2012-042}.
+No pile-up events were added, as the simplifying assumption is made that the track$-$vertex association reduces the contribution from pileup tracks significantly (to 10\% or less, see Ref.~\cite{ATLAS-CONF-2012-042}) and the remaining contribution can be estimated \cite{ATLAS:2022ctr}.
+Obviously, the analysis strategy will have to be revisited for the High-Luminosity LHC with its more challenging pile-up conditions but improved tracking detectors.